vpatkov/continuity-tester/README.md

 ![](photos/assembled.png)

-Yet another continuity tester.
+Ultra low-voltage and fast continuity tester.
 Digital multimeters are very good at presice measurements, but usually not so good at continuity testing.
 This little tester solves the problem.

 - **Open terminals voltage is 100 mV, short terminals current is 100 μA.**
   Suitable for in-circuit measurement (keep p-n juntions closed) without the